 Jay Monahan celebrates his new job with former commissioner Tim Finchem in 2016 (PGA Tour)

 But there’s another, perhaps more powerful reason that Monahan and others at the Ponte Vedra headquarters have shown little interest in innovation.
 The PGA Tour doesn’t serve the fans.
-Above all, it caters to its rank-and-file members, and those members like having 40-something tournaments per season (playing opportunities!).
-They also don’t mind dull golf courses (predictable conditions!) or personality-free telecasts (minimal PR headaches!).
+Above all, it caters to its rank-and-file members, and those members don’t mind having 40-something tournaments per season (playing opportunities!), dull golf courses (predictable conditions!), and personality-free telecasts (minimal PR headaches!).